Web server modules

 Operating web server A/B experiments

-In the Kameleoon app, create a new A/B experiment, making sure the type of the experiment is Server-side or Hybrid.
+1. In the Kameleoon app, create a new A/B experiment, with the Code editor.

 Only URL redirection options are taken into account for web-server experiments.
 Any other modifications on the variations, such as JavaScript or CSS code changes via the graphical editor, are ignored.